Berry-Club/Paracosm/src/main/kotlin/dev/aaronhowser/mods/paracosm/Ideas.md

 - [ ] A way to opt out of the visuals of having high imagination, so everything still looks like stupid kid toys rather than hallucinating
 - [ ] Fairy lights
+- [ ] Hypnagogia, the state of being half asleep

 # Dimension
 - [ ] Dream dimension